japila-books/apache-spark-internals/docs/spark-SparkContext-creating-instance-internals.md

 CAUTION: FIXME How to "trigger" the exception?
 What are the steps?

-When `spark.logConf` is enabled xref:ROOT:SparkConf.adoc[SparkConf.toDebugString] is called.
+When `spark.logConf` is enabled ROOT:SparkConf.md[SparkConf.toDebugString] is called.

 NOTE: `SparkConf.toDebugString` is called very early in the initialization process and other settings configured afterwards are not included.
 Use `sc.getConf.toDebugString` once SparkContext is initialized.

-The driver's host and port are set if missing. link:spark-driver.adoc#spark_driver_host[spark.driver.host] becomes the value of <<localHostName, Utils.localHostName>> (or an exception is thrown) while link:spark-driver.adoc#spark_driver_port[spark.driver.port] is set to `0`.
+The driver's host and port are set if missing. spark-driver.md#spark_driver_host[spark.driver.host] becomes the value of <<localHostName, Utils.localHostName>> (or an exception is thrown) while spark-driver.md#spark_driver_port[spark.driver.port] is set to `0`.

-NOTE: link:spark-driver.adoc#spark_driver_host[spark.driver.host] and link:spark-driver.adoc#spark_driver_port[spark.driver.port] are expected to be set on the driver.
-It is later asserted by xref:core:SparkEnv.adoc#createDriverEnv[SparkEnv].
+NOTE: spark-driver.md#spark_driver_host[spark.driver.host] and spark-driver.md#spark_driver_port[spark.driver.port] are expected to be set on the driver.
+It is later asserted by core:SparkEnv.md#createDriverEnv[SparkEnv].

-xref:executor:Executor.adoc#spark.executor.id[spark.executor.id] setting is set to `driver`.
+executor:Executor.md#spark.executor.id[spark.executor.id] setting is set to `driver`.

-TIP: Use `sc.getConf.get("spark.executor.id")` to know where the code is executed -- xref:core:SparkEnv.adoc[driver or executors].
+TIP: Use `sc.getConf.get("spark.executor.id")` to know where the code is executed -- core:SparkEnv.md[driver or executors].

 It sets the jars and files based on `spark.jars` and `spark.files`, respectively.
 These are files that are required for proper task execution on executors.

-If xref:spark-history-server:EventLoggingListener.adoc[event logging] is enabled, i.e. link:EventLoggingListener.adoc#spark_eventLog_enabled[spark.eventLog.enabled] flag is `true`, the internal field `_eventLogDir` is set to the value of link:EventLoggingListener.adoc#spark_eventLog_dir[spark.eventLog.dir] setting or the default value `/tmp/spark-events`.
+If spark-history-server:EventLoggingListener.md[event logging] is enabled, i.e. EventLoggingListener.md#spark_eventLog_enabled[spark.eventLog.enabled] flag is `true`, the internal field `_eventLogDir` is set to the value of EventLoggingListener.md#spark_eventLog_dir[spark.eventLog.dir] setting or the default value `/tmp/spark-events`.

 [[_eventLogCodec]]
-Also, if xref:spark-history-server:EventLoggingListener.adoc#spark_eventLog_compress[spark.eventLog.compress] is enabled (it is not by default), the short name of the xref:io:CompressionCodec.adoc[CompressionCodec] is assigned to `_eventLogCodec`.
-The config key is xref:core:BroadcastManager.adoc#spark_io_compression_codec[spark.io.compression.codec] (default: `lz4`).
+Also, if spark-history-server:EventLoggingListener.md#spark_eventLog_compress[spark.eventLog.compress] is enabled (it is not by default), the short name of the io:CompressionCodec.md[CompressionCodec] is assigned to `_eventLogCodec`.
+The config key is core:BroadcastManager.md#spark_io_compression_codec[spark.io.compression.codec] (default: `lz4`).

-TIP: Read about compression codecs in xref:core:BroadcastManager.adoc#compression[Compression].
+TIP: Read about compression codecs in core:BroadcastManager.md#compression[Compression].

 === [[_listenerBus]] Creating LiveListenerBus

-`SparkContext` creates a xref:scheduler:LiveListenerBus.adoc#creating-instance[LiveListenerBus].
+`SparkContext` creates a scheduler:LiveListenerBus.md#creating-instance[LiveListenerBus].

 === [[_statusStore]] Creating Live AppStatusStore

-`SparkContext` requests `AppStatusStore` to create a xref:core:AppStatusStore.adoc#createLiveStore[live store] (i.e. the `AppStatusStore` for a live Spark application) and requests <<listenerBus, LiveListenerBus>> to add the xref:core:AppStatusStore.adoc#listener[AppStatusListener] to the xref:scheduler:LiveListenerBus.adoc#addToStatusQueue[status queue].
+`SparkContext` requests `AppStatusStore` to create a core:AppStatusStore.md#createLiveStore[live store] (i.e. the `AppStatusStore` for a live Spark application) and requests <<listenerBus, LiveListenerBus>> to add the core:AppStatusStore.md#listener[AppStatusListener] to the scheduler:LiveListenerBus.md#addToStatusQueue[status queue].

-NOTE: The current `AppStatusStore` is available as xref:ROOT:SparkContext.adoc#statusStore[statusStore] property of the `SparkContext`.
+NOTE: The current `AppStatusStore` is available as ROOT:SparkContext.md#statusStore[statusStore] property of the `SparkContext`.

 === [[_env]] Creating SparkEnv

-`SparkContext` creates a <<createSparkEnv, SparkEnv>> and requests `SparkEnv` to xref:core:SparkEnv.adoc#set[use the instance as the default SparkEnv].
+`SparkContext` creates a <<createSparkEnv, SparkEnv>> and requests `SparkEnv` to core:SparkEnv.md#set[use the instance as the default SparkEnv].

 CAUTION: FIXME Describe the following steps.